interstar/MTC-CLJ/README.md

 * it is very simple to control, typically you can achieve what you want with a minimal number of keystrokes that are also trivial to learn.

 MTC is designed to help you remember and do your tasks.
 Not to faff about with task management software or methodologies.
 So the philosophy is one of minimalism.
 It keeps out of your way and requires the minimum from the user to make it work.

+Unlike social media, and a lot of apps today, MTC wants to minimize the time you actually spend using it.
+MTC is working well for you if you look at it for less than a minute a day, but still manage to track and get your tasks done.

 ### Basic Usage